pharaox/active_courtiers/README.md

 This mod attempts to address these drawbacks by enabling courtiers to actively search for spouses by themselves and only ask their liege for approval, as well as recommend characters to be invited by their liege, thereby reducing the effort for the player, improving the quality of AI talent pools, and also contributing to better roleplaying and immersion.

 The main feature of this mod are the 2 new events **Courtier Requests to Marry** and **Courtier Recommends an Acquaintance**.
-They are triggered (with 50% chance each) for count or higher rulers, every year for players and every 1 to 3 years for the AI by default.
+They are triggered for count or higher rulers, every year for players and every 1 to 5 years for the AI by default.
 These event frequencies can be changed via game rules.

 When these event fire, two characters are selected using appropriate eligibility criteria that can be further configured via game rules: